 Decree‘s premise lies in one of Miss Bates’s favourite fairy-tale elements: the revelation of the heroine’s identity and mysterious past.
 In Deanville, Connecticut, Maggie Strafford scrubs the floor of her barista-job café when Reza Argos, His Royal Majesty, King and Supreme Ruler of Constantines, walks in with the revelation that Maggy is his long-thought-to-be-dead-and-lost fiancée, Princess Magdalena of Santa Domini.
 At eight, Maggy had “been found by the side of the road as a feral child with no memory of where she’d come from.”
 Since then, her “unfortunate childhood in foster care” and subsequent adult poverty made her the snarly, mouthy woman she is.
-Reza is controlled, proper, and duty-bound, “not a sentimental man” writes Crews, but also an HP-hero.
+Reza is controlled, proper, and duty-bound, “not a sentimental man” writes Crews.
 He reveals Maggie’s identity and, despite her lippy disbelief, whisks her away to a private island for princess-grooming where the novel’s main action takes place, soon thereafter to be put in her queenly place in his kingdom.
-Like many an HP-hero, Reza is a “beast,” not in appearance in this case, but emotionally.
+Like many an HP-hero, Reza is a “beast,” not in appearance, but emotionally.
 He’s coiled inward, with a backstory that makes him balk at emotional entanglement.

 Crews’s narrative, like any HP worth its salt, is plot-lite once the fairy-tale premise is established.
-Crews beautifully navigates how Maggy becomes the woman she was always meant to be, strong, loving, kind, and a truth-teller, while Reza breaks down from the onslaught of feelings Maggy elicits.
-Before we read of Reza’s delicious emotional unravelling, we’re treated to clever banter.
-With Reza’s entry into the café, Crews does something interesting: she uses Reza as the fantasy world’s emissary as it encroaches on Maggy’s reality, which is, in turn, ours:
+Crews beautifully navigates how Maggy becomes the woman she was always meant to be, strong, loving, and kind, while Reza breaks down from the feelings Maggy elicits.
+Before we read of Reza’s emotional unravelling, we’re treated to clever banter.
+With Reza’s entry into the café, Crews does something interesting: she uses Reza as the fantasy world’s emissary, as it encroaches on Maggy’s reality, which is, in turn, ours:

 “Tell me,” he said in that same commanding voice that seemed to resonate deep inside of her.
 “Do you have a small birthmark behind your left ear?
 Shaped like a lopsided heart?”
 Maggy felt cold.
 As frigid as the winter air that had rushed inside when they’d arrived.